patrickhancke/kbc-cloud-native-practical-case/lab-04-persistence/README.md

 After successful start-up, use your SQL Client to have a look at the ``flyway_schema_history`` table.
 Make sure you understand its role, have a look at the Flyway documentation if necessary.

-To implement our Shopping List functionality in the next lab, we'll first need the entire schema.
+To implement our Shopping List functionality in the next lab, we first need the entire schema.
 This just involves a many-to-many relationship between cocktails and shopping lists.

 Add appropriate Flyway migration scripts to end up with this schema, find out how to best define the foreign key